-In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02 "Leases (Topic 842)," The new standard requires lessees to recognize on the balance sheet the assets and liabilities for the rights and obligations created by finance and operating leases with lease terms of more than 12 months.
+In February 2016, the FASB issued ASU No. 2016-02 "Leases (Topic 842)."
+This new standard requires lessees to recognize on the balance sheet the assets and liabilities for the rights and obligations created by finance and operating leases with lease terms of more than 12 months.
 The amendments in this update are effective for fiscal years beginning after December 15, 2018 and interim periods therein.
-The Company is currently evaluating the impact of the adoption of this standard on our consolidated financial statements.
+The Company is currently assessing the impact of the adoption of this standard on its consolidated financial statements.